jjamardo/typeconv/README.md

 # typeconv
 A simple C++98 types converter using "any types"

-This use the an implementation of the boost:any type for c++98 (see https://github.com/jjamardo/any).
+This use an implementation of the boost:any type for c++98 (see https://github.com/jjamardo/any).

 Using any, C style callbacks and dynamic type info (type_info), user can write